Christmas tree (oil well): Valves

 The valve at the top is called the swab valve and lies in the path used for well interventions like wireline and coiled tubing.
 For such operations, a lubricator is rigged up onto the top of the tree and the wire or coil is lowered through the lubricator, past the swab valve and into the well.
 This valve is typically manually operated.

 Some trees have a second swab valve, the two arranged one on top of the other.
 The intention is to allow rigging down equipment from the top of the tree with the well flowing while preserving the two-barrier rule.
 With only a single swab valve, the upper master valve is usually closed to act as the second barrier, forcing the well to be shut in for a day during rig down operations.
 However, avoiding delaying production for a day is usually too small a gain to be worth the extra expense of having a Christmas tree with a second swab valve.

 Subsea trees are available in either vertical or horizontal configurations with further speciality available such as dual bore, monobore, concentric, drill-through, mudline, guidelineless or guideline.
+Sub-systems of Subsea trees, might also be further customized to fit individual well needs.
 Subsea trees may range in size and weight from a few tons to approximately 70 tons for high pressure, deepwater (deeper than 3000 ft) guidelineless applications.
 Subsea trees contain many additional valves and accessories compared to surface trees.
 Typically, a subsea tree would have a choke valve (permits control of flow), a flowline connection interface (hub, flange or other connection), subsea control interface (direct hydraulic, electro hydraulic, or electric), and sensors for gathering data such as pressure, temperature, sand flow, erosion, multiphase flow, and single phase flow such as water or gas.